aplteam/Tatin/docs/PublishingPackages.md

 The package configuration parameter `source` will then read `APLSource/MyUserCommand` because we don't want `TestData/` and `TestCases/` to be part of the installed package.

 But that would mean that the script `MyUserCommand.dyalog` would not be installed either, so there is a problem: the script would not make it when the packages are installed.
-Also, the user command script should live in the root of the package's installation folder.
+Also, the user command script should live in the root of the package's installation folder, not in a sub folder.

 That's why Tatin needs to know that the package is a user command, and where to find its script.
 This does the trick: